ironhack-labs/lab-hello-react/README.md

 </details>

 <details>
-  <summary>I got the error: "Cannot find module" Node.js".
+  <summary>I got the error: "Cannot find module 'Node.js'".
 How can I resolve it?</summary>

   The error "Cannot find module" in a Node.js application means that the module you are trying to import or use does not exist in your project or cannot be found by Node.js.